Giannoudis/UseCaseDrivenDevelopment/README.md

 The Blazor Server application uses the open source component [MudBlazor](https://github.com/MudBlazor/MudBlazor/), which I recommend to C# oriented developers.
 To keep the application simple, all data is stored in JSON [files](#case-configuration).

-The timeline is controlled by selecting the `working day` that represents the evaluation date.
+The timeline is controlled by selecting the `Working Day` that represents the evaluation date.
 The available cases and case data are displayed from the time of the working day.
 This setting is used to simulate past and future input.
 In normal operation, this is the current day.
 <p align="center">
     <img src="docs/CaseManage.png" width="500" alt="Case Manage" />
 </p>